 Surgery for Wilms’ Tumor

 Surgery is a common treatment for Wilms’ tumor.
 Your child may have all or just part of their kidney removed.
 Our surgeons and your child’s care team do all they can to keep your child’s kidneys working well.
 Learn more about Wilms’ tumor surgery at MSK Kids.

-For stage I tumors and stage II tumors with normal-looking cells, surgery and chemotherapy are often enough to cure Wilms’ tumor.
-In some cases, patients may have chemotherapy before surgery.
-For children whose tumors return after treatment, we can give high-dose chemotherapy along with blood transfusion or marrow transplantation.
+For stage 1 and stage 2 tumors with normal-looking cells, surgery and chemotherapy are often enough to cure Wilms’ tumor.
+If your child’s tumor comes back after treatment, we may recommend:

 - Stronger chemotherapy

 - Newer treatments that target certain genetic changes (mutations or variants) in the tumor

 - A clinical trial, also known as a research study